 What a vacation will cost does depends on when you are traveling.
 Try to have a few options when pricing out your vacations and be flexible with your time.
 This isn’t viable for everyone but the more options you have then the more chances there will be to save.
 For Tokyo Disney Resort and an international trip, I would start looking at flights, hotels and general itineraries about 9 months in advance if it is a big or first trip.
 Obviously, there is some give and take in that time frame.
 If you are comfortable traveling internationally then shave a couple of months off of that.
 On the other hand, it never hurts to start monitoring prices well ahead of time.

 Easily the most costly portion of a trip to Japan will be the airfare.
-Having said that, there are ways to save and the cost has consistently been going down over the last few years.
+Having said that, there are ways to save and the cost on international airfare will be interesting to monitor as borders open up.
 Again, flexibility is a key here.
 There are multiple airports that you could fly into.
 Tokyo has two main airports, Narita and Haneda.
 Narita Airport is the most well-known while Haneda is the closest to Tokyo Disney Resort.
 When looking for a flight, look at both of those airports.
 There is also Kansai International Airport in Osaka.
 If you are starting your trip in that city or Kyoto then this is another easy option to put down when searching, although the Tokyo airports will likely be cheaper.

 One last item to consider is whether a long layover is manageable for you.
 There are plenty of very cheap flights (the lowest I’ve seen is about $400) out of the west coast that will have longer layovers in China airports.
 If you don’t mind paying more, then a direct flight is an option but a long layover might be an easy way to see other parts of the world, or just hang out in an airport for a really long time if you are into that sort of thing.
 Depending on how long your trip is and your budget, a long layover might be an easy path to saving money.
 I wouldn’t recommend it if you are in Japan for less than 10 days though.